Build a Raspberry Pi Web Server and HTML Webpage

 hostname -I

-The basic test page displayed earlier is simply a default HTML file included with the Apache installation for verification purposes.
-However, we can easily create our own custom web content.
+The test page seen initially is a basic HTML file included in the Apache installation for testing purposes.
+However, creating our web content is easy for us.

 Step 1